 • Including Energy Services: All nations and all economic activity depend on the production of clean, reliable energy that is efficiently produced and reasonably priced.
-An important component of the production of energy is the The NETC strength supports including a present contribution in the CATS.

-energy services industry.
+An important component of the production of energy is the The NETC strength supports including energy services in the CATS energy services industry.
 The NFTC strongly supports including energy services in the GATS.